gervguerrero/Azure-Cloud-Honeynet-SOC-Lab-Firewall-Hardening/README.md

 Next we have to associate the route table to the virtual subnet our target vm is in.
 (Windows 10 VM)

-In larger environments, we’ll have to attach the route table to any subnet that has clients that needs to access the internet through the firewall.
+In larger environments, we’ll have to attach the route table to any subnet that has clients that need to access the internet through the firewall.

 This is us associating the subnet our target vm (or client workstations) are in:
 ![image](https://github.com/gervguerrero/Azure-Cloud-Honeynet-SOC-Lab-Firewall-Hardening/assets/140366635/54b254c8-9b5c-47c9-85a7-36d975b97ba1)

  <br/>

-Next is setting a default route of 0.0.0.0/0 and setting next hop address of the PRIVATE IP of our firewall.
+Next is setting a default route of 0.0.0.0/0 and setting a next hop address of the PRIVATE IP of our firewall.
 ![image](https://github.com/gervguerrero/Azure-Cloud-Honeynet-SOC-Lab-Firewall-Hardening/assets/140366635/fb54d557-6b70-42d3-8746-71cfbb2ee22b)

  <br/>